-For the year 2019, 2020, and 2021, the Group's net cash used in investing activities was 181.54 million baht 70.83 million baht, and 214.65 million baht, respectively.
+For the year 2020, 2021, and 2022, the Group's net cash used in investing activities was 70.83 million baht, 214.65 million baht, and 146.77 million baht, respectively.

-In 2021, Net cash used in investing activities was used the main factors of the Property, plant and equipment amounting to 137.61 million baht mostly continuing investments of Logistics activity in Sriracha District, Chonburi Province, including investing in finance lease receivables of 99.29 million baht and the receipt of cash and interest received from finance lease receivables was 20.67 million baht.
+In 2022, the corporate group had invested in structured notes of 130 million baht along with investment in property, plant and equipment amounting to 22.68 million baht, mostly consisting of continuous investments in Logistics activities in Sriracha District, Chonburi Province, investing in finance lease receivables of 25.24 million baht, and the receipt of cash and interest received from finance lease receivables amounting to 28.80 million baht.